Chicken Piccata

 Prep Work

 Cover the cutlets on both sides with heavy wax paper or place side by side in a couple of heavy duty gallon re-sealable plastic storage or freezer bags, and using a meat tenderizer, pound gently until they are about 1/4 thick uniformly.
 Lightly salt and pepper.
+We often salt the thighs the night before so they are much more juicy and tender when cooking

 In a large plate or pie pan, mix together the flour, salt, black pepper, dried oregano and the finely grated Parmigiano cheese.